Skip to content

 Entropy quantifies uncertainty, cross-entropy measures prediction quality, and KL divergence measures the distance between distributions.

 Every classification model you've trained used cross-entropy loss.
 But why cross-entropy?
 Why not mean squared error for classification?
-The answer comes from information theory — a field that quantifies uncertainty, surprise, and the cost of being wrong.
+The answer comes from information theory, the field that quantifies uncertainty, surprise, and the cost of being wrong.
 Once you understand it, loss function selection becomes a principled decision, not a recipe to memorize.

 Learning Objectives